Boundaries

 In the area

-Westboro is a popular area for home buyers that offers residential living in an increasingly upscale neighbourhood close to downtown.
-Attractions include:
+Westboro is a popular area for home buyers that offers residential living, including a mix of traditional and infill homes, in an increasingly upscale neighbourhood close to downtown.

 Schools